 Who We Are

 We are a private sportsmen's club organized to serve our members.
 That said we are also interested in promoting the shooting sports and to that end we do allow outside groups to use our facilities.
 Some of the groups that that use our club include the Boy Scouts, 4H, Pheasants Forever, High School Trap Teams, several DNR Firearms Safety Instructor groups, Twin Cities Action Shooters, Metro Area Practical Shooting Association and the Twin Cities Muzzleloaders.
 We have also welcomed the Minnesota DNR Conservation Officers, the Anoka County Sheriff, as well as the Blaine and Spring Lake Park Police Departments -- to do training at our club.
 So you can see we are dedicated to serving the community as well.

 We currently have six trap fields equipped with Pat-Traps and voice callers, one skeet field.
 For rifle and pistol we have a 100-yard rifle range with ten covered benches, two other 100+ yard and a 200 yard range, a total of six multi-purpose shooting bays -- two 100’ wide by 60 yards deep, four 50’ wide by 40 yards deep.
 We also have an archery range with six butts set at varying distances.

 In addition to the ranges we have a clubhouse with a kitchen staffed during trap leagues.
 A covered pavilion for socializing and getting out of the sun / rain.
 And by the other ranges we have a heated building for members to use year around.

 The process of becoming a member is as follows:

-The online application must be submitted seven (7) days before you can attend the required class below.
+- The online application must be submitted seven (7) days before you can attend the required class below.
 After we receive your application, we will send you an email invitation about a week before the class.
 Note: --- the application is only valid for sixty (60) days, during this period you will have had two (2) opportunities to attend the New Member class described below, with the exception being August as that is the last orientation class of the year.
 After which if you have not attended the class your application will be purged from our system.